 About Delmarvel Strawberry Plants

-Delmarvel strawberry plants bear very large fruit that has excellent flavor, a firm texture and lovely strawberry aroma.
-These strawberries flower and then fruit in late spring and are suited to USDA zones 4-9.
+Delmarvel strawberry plants bear very large fruit that has excellent flavor, a firm texture, and lovely strawberry aroma.
+These strawberries flower and then fruit in late spring and are suited to USDA zones 4 to 9.

 Besides being a prolific producer, Delmarvel strawberries are resistant to most leaf and stem diseases, fruit rots, and the five eastern strains of red stele caused by the fungus Phytophthora fragariae, a serious disease of strawberries.

-Delmarvel strawberries grow to 6-8 inches (15-20 cm.) in height and about 2 feet (61 cm.) across.
-The berries are not only delicious eaten fresh out of hand, but are excellent for use in the making of
+Delmarvel strawberries grow 6 to 8 inches (15-20 cm.) in height and about 2 feet (61 cm.) across.
+The berries are not only delicious eaten fresh out of hand but are excellent for use in the making of preserves or for freezing for later use.

 Growing Delmarvel Strawberries